gitsurajkr/zapier/Readme.md

     pnpm start
     ```

+## 🔑 Key Features

+-  User authentication and management
+-  Custom workflow creation with trigger and action selection
+-  Integration with various external services
+-  Real-time workflow execution
+-  Webhook support for triggering workflows
+-  Transaction support for reliable processing

+---

 ## API Documentation

-### User Endpoints (Example - from `primary-backend`)
+### User Endpoints

--   `POST /api/v1/user/signup` - Register a new user
+- `POST /api/v1/user/signup` – Register a new user
--   `POST /api/v1/user/signin` - Login a user
+- `POST /api/v1/user/signin` – Login a user
--   `GET /api/v1/user/user` - Get current user information (authenticated)
+- `GET /api/v1/user/user` – Get current user information (authenticated)

-### Zap Endpoints (Example - from `primary-backend`)
+### Zap Endpoints

--   `POST /api/v1/zap` - Create a new automation
+- `POST /api/v1/zap` – Create a new automation
--   `GET /api/v1/zap` - List user automations
+- `GET /api/v1/zap` – List user automations
--   `GET /api/v1/zap/:id` - Get automation details
+- `GET /api/v1/zap/:id` – Get automation details

-### Webhook Endpoints (Example - from `hooks`)
+### Webhook Endpoints

--   `POST /hooks/catch/:hookId/:zapId` - Endpoint for receiving webhook events
+- `POST /hooks/catch/:hookId/:zapId` – Endpoint for receiving webhook events

+---

 ## Core Concepts

--   **Zap**: An automation workflow consisting of a trigger and one or more actions.
+- **Zap**: An automation workflow consisting of a trigger and one or more actions
--   **Trigger**: An event that starts a Zap (e.g., a webhook call).
+- **Trigger**: An event that starts a Zap (e.g., a webhook call)
--   **Action**: A task that is executed as part of a Zap.
+- **Action**: A task that is executed as part of a Zap
--   **ZapRun**: A record of an execution of a Zap.
+- **ZapRun**: A record of an execution of a Zap
--   **Outbox Pattern**: Used for reliable event processing between services, ensuring messages are eventually delivered even if a service temporarily fails.
+- **Outbox Pattern**: Used for reliable event processing between services

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License
+## Happy Automating!

-This project is licensed under the MIT License - see the `LICENSE` file for details (if one exists)